Kozea/pygal/docs/contributing.rst

 Code style
 ==========

 The pygal code tries to respect the `pep8 <https://www.python.org/dev/peps/pep-0008/>`_ please keep that in mind when writing code for pygal.
+(The code style is checked along witht the unit tests, see next paragraph).

 Testing